microsoft/powercat-code-components/PeoplePicker/readme.md

   - **SuggestionOOF** -  True or False, Based on whether the persona if 'Out of Office' or not.
   - **PeoplePickerType** - Type of `PeoplePicker` to be used.
   - **MaxPeople** - Maximum number of user(s) to be allowed for selection
-  - **NoResultFoundMesage** - Message to be shown if no results are found based on the specified search text.
+  - **NoResultFoundMessage** - Message to be shown if no results are found based on the specified search text.
   - **MinimumSearchTermLength** - Minimum search term length to be entered before providing the suggestions.
   - **SearchTermToShortMessage** - Custom message to be shown when the search text is less than *MinimumSearchTermLength*.
   - **Error** - To highlighting the people picker in red to represent that it has certain error which required validation.